tabad/fusioninventory-agent-windows-installer/Readme.txt

        Win32::Daemon Win32::Job Win32::OLE Win32::TieRegistry XML::TreePP'

             Note that the installer always works with short commit names.
-See variable 'maximum commit length' to know what this length is (by default it is 10).
+See variable 'maximum_commit_length' to know what this length is (by default it is 10).
 All commit names will be truncated to this length.

-   Like before, it is necessary to generate a new package Strawberry Perl Package.
+   Like before, it is necessary to generate a new Strawberry Perl Portable Edition Package.
 And like before, you should change the following constants of the file './NSIS/FusionInventory.nsi' to adapt them to their new values:

    -!define FIA_RELEASE "2.2.6"
    +!define FIA_RELEASE "f3f9382a18"